 - how to pay by credit card, and

 - where and when to report if you would like to appear in court.
+Be sure to schedule your court appearance in advance, you will not be able to appear on a walk-in basis.
 Bail is not required to appear in court.

 - You may receive the reminder notice about two weeks before your "promise to appear" date (appearance date), which is shown below your signature on the ticket.